');

 About Chatham, MA

-Chatham is a small community in Massachusetts with a population of 1,614 residents.
-The median household income is $82,269 per year, which is above the national average.
-The median age in Chatham is 67.4 years.
+Chatham is a small town located in Massachusetts with a population of 1,614 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $82,269 per year, which is 9% above the national median of $75,149.
+The median age of 67.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Chatham Ranks in Massachusetts